-Throughout this book we attempt to provide descriptive material as well as empirical examples.
-In each chapter you will find charts, tables, graphs, and calculations that serve to highlight a specific point.
-Our goal is both to educate the reader with respect to these alternative investment strategies as well as provide a reference book for data and research.
-Along the way we also try to provide a few anecdotes about alternative investing that, while providing some humor, also demonstrate some of the pitfalls of the alternative asset universe.
+Throughout this book, we attempt to provide descriptive material as well as empirical examples.
+In each chapter, you will find charts, tables, graphs, and calculations that serve to highlight specific points.
+Our goal is to both educate the reader with respect to these alternative investment strategies as well as provide a reference book for data and research.
+Along the way, we also try to provide a few anecdotes about alternative investing that, while providing some humor, also demonstrate some of the pitfalls of the alternative asset universe.